 Listener Support is Critical

 Your support is critical to maintaining the public radio programs you enjoy on 91.7 WVXU and 88.5 WMUB.
 Listener contributions are the largest, most reliable source of revenue for Cincinnati Public Radio.
 More than 50% of the operating budget comes from listener contributions and community foundations.
-Right now only 7% of listeners making a contribution.
+Right now only 9% of listeners make a contribution.
 When more listeners participate, Cincinnati Public Radio’s revenue becomes more stable.

 Why should I become a Sustaining Member?